orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Do not autobump the dependencies in *DEPENDs if the build files and CI indicate testing for older CI images.
-  - The general guideline is the oldest CI image listed is the fallback for Depends.
+  - The general guideline is the oldest CI image listed is the fallback for *DEPENDs.
 If multiple listed images or versions, then the version range should be constrained for version sensitive *DEPENDs.
 For example the CI files list U22, U24, D13 as supported.
 U24 lists 3.12 for Python3.
 U22 lists 3.10 for Python3.
 D13 lists 3.12.
-PYTHON_COMPAT should list python3_12 and python 3.10.
+PYTHON_COMPAT should list python3_12 and python3_10.

 * Versioning: